Sport Aviation Specialties

 To be eligible for experimental amateur-built certification:

 • The major portion of the aircraft must have been fabricated and assembled by an individual or group of individuals.
 This is the so-called "51% rule."
-FAA maintains a list of approved kits that meet this requirement-visit the FAA web site www.faa.gov.
+FAA maintains a list of approved kits that meet this requirement; visit the FAA web site www.faa.gov.
 Note that a project that has passed through more than one owner before it is complete may be acceptable for certification as an E-AB if construction logs, photos, and/or other evidence of meeting this requirement can be presented.
-FAA Advisory Circular 20-27F, downloadable from the FAA web site, contains additional details.
+FAA Advisory Circular 20-27, downloadable from the FAA web site, contains additional details.
+Note that, since Sep 2009, the FAA has imposed additional requirements on DARs to assure that the major portion requirement is met.
+Thus, much more emphasis must now be placed on developing a good construction log as the building process proceeds.

-• The project must have been undertaken solely for educational or recreational purposes.
+The project must have been undertaken solely for educational or recreational purposes.
 That means a person or business may not legally build an amateur-built aircraft for another person as a commercial venture.
 Although this rule has been subject to some interpretation, the advent of so-called "amateur-built" kits and "builder assistance centers" for very sophisticated aircraft such as very light jets (VLJs) has caused the FAA to take a closer look at commercial assistance.
-More restrictive requirements may be in the works.
-FAA Advisory Circular 20-139, downloadable from www.faa.gov, addresses the question of commercial assistance.
+FAA Advisory Circular 20-27, downloadable from www.faa.gov, addresses these issues.

 • The aircraft must comply with acceptable aeronautical standards and practices.
 As part of the certification process, you will inspect your completed aircraft and attest to that requirement and the DAR will verify that the aircraft meets the requirement.